digilou/javascript-cheatsheets/glossary.md

 arity: the number of variables passed into a function

-callback: a function inside another function
+callback: a function used as a parameter of another function; called after the other function has done its job

 currying: